toucansites/website/src/contents/docs/rendering/scopes/index.md

 # Scopes
 ---

 Scopes define the final output context when rendering content in Toucan.
-The two phase-rendering process is mentioned in the [engines](/docs/rendering/engines/) guide.
+The two phase-rendering process is mentioned on the [rendering](/docs/rendering/) page.

 Scopes control which front matter properties and relations are included or excluded from the rendered output.